-- Changes to your sense of smell, loss of smell or taste (parosmia, anosmia, ageusia) - Movement and gait disorders (dyskinesia, extrapyramidal disorders) - Temporary loss of consciousness or posture (syncope) - Temporary loss of vision, inflammation of the eyes - Hearing problems or loss - Abnormally fast heartbeat, life-threatening irregular heartbeat, including the heart

-- Shortness of breath or wheezing (bronchospasm) - Lung allergic reactions - Inflammation of the pancreas (pancreatitis) - Inflammation of the liver (hepatitis) - Increased sensitivity of the skin to sunlight and ultraviolet light (photosensitivity) - Inflammation of the vessels that carry blood throughout the body due to an allergic reaction (vasculitis) - Inflammation of the tissue found inside the mouth (stomatitis) - Muscle rupture and destruction of the muscle (rhabdomyolysis) - Red and swollen joints (arthritis) - Pain, including back pain, chest pain, and in the extremities - Porphyria attack in patients with porphyria (very rare metabolic disease) - Persistent headache with or without blurred vision (benign intracranial hypertension)
+- Decrease in red blood cells in the blood (anaemia): this can make your skin pale or yellowish due to red blood cell damage; decrease in the number of all types of blood cells (pancytopaenia) - Fever, sore throat and general persistent malaise.
+This may be due to a decrease in the number of white blood cells (agranulocytosis) - Circulatory collapse (anaphylactic-type shock) - Increased blood sugar levels (hyperglycaemia) or decreased blood sugar levels which can lead to coma (hypoglycaemic coma).
+This is important in people with diabetes - Changes to your sense of smell, loss of smell or taste (parosmia, anosmia, ageusia) - Movement and gait disorders (dyskinesia, extrapyramidal disorders) - Temporary loss of consciousness or posture (syncope) - Temporary loss of vision, inflammation of the eyes - Hearing problems or loss - Abnormally fast heartbeat, irregular heartbeat with danger to life including the heart stopping, altered heart rhythm (so-called "prolongation of the QT interval," observed in an ECG, graphical representation of the electrical activity of the heart) - Shortness of breath or wheezing (bronchospasm) - Lung allergic reactions - Inflammation of the pancreas (pancreatitis) - Inflammation of the liver (hepatitis) - Increased sensitivity of the skin to sunlight and ultraviolet light (photosensitivity) - Inflammation of the vessels that carry blood throughout the body due to an allergic reaction (vasculitis) - Inflammation of the tissue found inside the mouth (stomatitis) - Muscle rupture and destruction of the muscle (rhabdomyolysis) - Red and swollen joints (arthritis) - Pain, including back pain, chest pain, and in the extremities - Porphyria attack in patients with porphyria (very rare metabolic disease) - Persistent headache with or without blurred vision (benign intracranial hypertension)